conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 :::

-Gateway only requires the bootstrap servers to get started in Passthrough mode.
+Gateway can be started with minimal changes in Passthrough mode, only requiring the bootstrap servers, e.g.:

 ```yaml
 conduktor-gateway: